CubikRuubik/akavesdk-rust-prism/README.md

 ## Contributing

 Contributions are welcome!

-Please read our contributing guidelines before submitting pull requests.
+Thanks to the Lightshift team for their contributions to the SDK: @CondeGil, @essamhassan, @krzysztof-ls. 👏

 ## License